Telangana: Sports

 The Hyderabad FC is a professional football club based in Hyderabad and plays in top-tier league of India, the Indian Super League.
 The home ground of the club is G.M.C Balayogi Athletic Stadium, in Gachibowli.

 The Hyderabad cricket team is represented in the Ranji Trophy and has won twice.
 The Sunrisers Hyderabad, an Indian Premier League franchise, is based in Hyderabad and has won the trophy once.
 Deccan Chargers, a currently defunct franchise from Hyderabad, also won the Indian Premier League once.
 The Rajiv Gandhi International Cricket Stadium is the home ground of both Hyderabad cricket team and Sunrisers Hyderabad.
 It hosts international as well as domestic matches.

 The Hyderabad Hunters, a Premier Badminton League franchise; the Telugu Titans, a Pro Kabaddi League franchise; the Hyderabad Sky, a UBA Pro Basketball League franchise and the Telugu Tigers, a Premier Futsal franchise are also based in Hyderabad.
-Hyderabad Hunters are previous winners of the Premier Badminton League title.
+Hyderabad Hunters have won the Premier Badminton League title.

 Other stadiums include G. M. C. Balayogi Athletic Stadium, Lal Bahadur Shastri Stadium and Gachibowli Indoor Stadium.